FAQ

 .
 This definition does not allow for observations of plants or fungi.

-If you have a use case for describing non-animal observations using camtrap-dp, please let us know in this GitHub issue.
+If you have a use case for describing non-animal observations using Camtrap DP, please let us know in this GitHub issue.

 How to include measurements in a data package?